 Drilling the holes.

 Make sure that your board is fully covering the hole that the drill bit goes into.
-This will prevent you from drilling through the side of your frame, and keeps the pocket hole hidden in the back.
+This will prevent you from drilling through the side of your picture frame, and keeps the pocket hole hidden in the back.

 Assembling the frame.